My Tender Matador: Plot

-In the midst of a shocked Santiago, while Lucía Hiriart gives a press conference and Pinochet continues with fear and nightmares, Laura, another Front comrade, takes the Queen to a bar in Viña del Mar to meet Carlos, who affectionately takes her by cab to Laguna Verde in Valparaíso, where they celebrate.
+In the midst of a shocked Santiago, while Lucía Hiriart gives a press conference and Pinochet continues with fear and nightmares, Laura, another Front comrade, takes the Queen to a bar in Viña del Mar to meet Carlos, who takes her by cab to Laguna Verde in Valparaíso, where they celebrate.
 He thanks her for her help to the Front and gives her money so that she can live in hiding for a few months; in contrast, Pinochet and his wife, an angry and loveless married couple, hide out in Viña del Mar's Cerro Castillo, with more discreet security.
-Carlos tells the Queen that he is leaving early tomorrow morning for Cuba, and in a fit of passion, asks her if she wants to go with him.
-She, for her part, replies that "I will be grateful for that question for the rest of my life", but declines the invitation, stating that if their love did not materialize there, then neither will it do so in another country.
+Carlos tells the Queen that he is leaving early tomorrow morning for Cuba, and in a fit of passion, asks her to come with him.
+The Queen refuses, but asks him to tell her three words: "Tengo miedo torero".